pantrypoints/sp/content/en/research/countries/china/xi/chapter-05d.md

 in realizing harmonious coexistence between man and nature in the development and utilization of nature, and achieve sustainable economic and social development.
 All these have made important contributions to enriching the Marxist outlook on development.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has scientifically grasped the profound changes in the foundation, environment, conditions, goals and tasks of China's economic and social development, vigorously promoted the innovation of the party's development theory, clearly put forward a new development concept, and raised the party's development theory to a new historical height.
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has scientifically grasped the profound changes in the foundation, environment, conditions, goals and tasks of China's economic and social development, vigorously promoted the innovation of the party's development theory, clearly put forward a new development concept, and raised the party's development theory to a new historical height.

-The 19th National Congress of the Communist Party of China took "adhering to the new development concept" as one of the basic strategies for adhering to and developing socialism with Chinese characteristics in the new era, emphasizing that "development is the foundation and key to solving all problems in our country, development must be scientific development, and we must
+The 19th National Congress of the CCP took "adhering to the new development concept" as one of the basic strategies for adhering to and developing socialism with Chinese characteristics in the new era, emphasizing that "development is the foundation and key to solving all problems in our country, development must be scientific development, and we must